sungeunbae/nzcvm_data/tomography/tools/README.md

 ### Example 3: CHOW2020 (NetCDF - Pre-gridded)

 The CHOW2020 dataset consists of three pre-gridded NetCDF files (shallow, crust, mantle) at different resolutions.
 These should be merged before visualization.
+No sparse .h5 file is separately created, and no interpolation is needed.

 ```bash
 # Merge three CHOW2020 models (see separate merge_chow2020.py script)